Wodenvase/Energy-Tarrifs/README.md

 > **Core research deliverable: reproducible results that quantify how renewable penetration changes wholesale price levels, price volatility, and retail tariff stability.**

-This repository contains a compact Julia framework that: (1) generates or ingests supply/demand and price inputs, (2) computes a merit-order wholesale price series, (3) measures how price statistics vary with renewable share, and (4) quantifies retail tariff pass-through and scenario risk under alternative renewable penetration levels.

----

-**🎯 Research Question**

 How does increasing renewable penetration affect wholesale electricity price mean and volatility, and what are the implications for retail tariff stability under realistic pass‑through?

 Key hypotheses: